Haman: Purim traditions

 The Jewish holiday of Purim commemorates the story of the Jews' deliverance and Haman's defeat.
 On that day, the Book of Esther is publicly read and much noise and tumult is raised at every mention of Haman's name.
 Various noisemakers (graggers) are used to express disdain for Haman by "blotting out" his name during the recitation of Megillah.
 Pastry known as hamentashen (Yiddish for 'Haman's pockets'; known in Hebrew as אזני המן, ozney Haman, 'Haman's ears') is traditionally eaten on this day.

+Since the 1890s, several academics have "agreed in seeing [The Book of] Esther as a historicized myth or ritual" and generally concluded that Purim has its origin in a Babylonian or Persian myth or festival (though which one is a subject of discussion).
+However, more recent scholarship places Purim's origins in the region of Palestine instead.